 - The device should be deployed in compatibility mode (802.11b and 802.11g), not in G only.
 Due to its potentially disruptive nature, 802.11n mode is not permitted.

 - Those installing these devices should understand that CIS responsibility for troubleshooting does not extend to equipment which is connected to non-CIS wireless access points.

 Departments wishing to deploy wireless should work with CIS in order to participate in a cost sharing plan.

 Additional wireless access points are not permitted in residence halls.
-[See the Wireless Expansion Project document for details on wireless connectivity in residential halls.]
+[See the document Connect to Brown's Secure Wireless Network for details on wireless connectivity in residential halls.]